Didisimmons/MMA-Haircare/TEST.md

 Some defensive back end programming has been put in place to limit users' access to certain functions.

-1. Only the admin user has the ability to add a category to the website.
-The admin user's menu includes a new menu item called "Manage Categories."
-Any category can be added, edited, or deleted by the admin user from this page.
+1. Only the admin user can add a product, edit a product form, delete reviews, and delete products.
+The admin user's "my account" menu icon includes an additional link for managing products (add product), which allows the user to add products to the database.

-2. When a guest user views the single recipe page, they do not have the option to order the recipe; instead, they only see the "back" button.
-When the button is pressed, the user is taken to the login page, where he or she can register and either create or order a recipe.
+2. When a user registers or logs in, they can see all of the reviews that other users have left, but they can only leave one review per product.
+The user has the ability to edit but not delete their reviews.
+When the user is viewing the product reviews of other users, they will notice that the edit button is only available for reviews left by them.

-3. When a user registers/logs in, they can view all recipes created by other users and, if desired, order the recipe via an external link.
-The user would only be able to edit or delete their own recipes, not those of other users.
-When viewing another user's recipe versus recipes created by them, the registered / logged in user will notice that the buttons on the single recipe page are different.
+3. If the user registers for an account with MMÀ, they will notice that in order to access the wishlist basket on a mobile device, the user must click on the "my account"menu icon and select Wishlist from the dropdown menu.
+The user is then directed to the Wishlist page.

-4. If the user is unable to provide an image url for the recipe on the add-recipe page, a default image will appear in the recipe card when the recipe is added to the user's profile.
-If the user wants to learn more about the recipe, they can click on the recipe card to be taken to the single recipe page, which includes a recipe image even if the user did not enter an image url in the add recipe form.
+4. If the user is unable to provide an image url for the add product form, the new added product will be displayed with a default image.

-5. The admin user has the same functions as the registered user.
-When viewing each recipe individually, the admin user has the ability to edit and delete all recipes.
-On the website, he or she can also add, edit, or delete a recipe category.
+5. To edit or delete a product, the admin user can  only access this functions.
+They can use the edit and delete functions on the product detail page.

-6. Only the registered user and the admin user have access to the profile menu item and can create a recipe.
-To perform the basic CRUD functions, the guest user would need to register/login with Ayo Recipes.
+6. The admin user performs the same tasks as the registered user.
+When viewing each review, however, the admin user has the option to delete the reviews.

 </br>